 Shoulder impingement syndrome

-Shoulder impingement syndrome is the common source of pain in the shoulder.
+Shoulder impingement syndrome is a common source of pain in the shoulder.
 50 percent of Shoulder problems in patients are of this.

-Shoulder impingement syndrome also referred to as rotator cuff tendonitis or shoulder bursitis.
+Shoulder impingement syndrome is also referred to as rotator cuff tendonitis or shoulder bursitis.

 Patients with shoulder impingement syndrome generally experience shoulder pain on doing an overhead activity.
 Pain on lifting or lowering your arm from a raised position.
 Tenderness in the front of the shoulder.
 Night shoulder pain and shoulder stiffness.
 Etc. it can become a full-thickness tear of the rotator cuff muscle If left untreated.